 Food Standards Australia New Zealand (FSANZ) is a statutory authority which develops food standards for both countries.
 The Food Standards Code includes general labelling and information requirements that are relevant to all foods, and sets out which requirements apply in different situations.
 The Code also includes specific labelling and information requirements that apply to certain food products only.

-Wine Packagers of Australia
+Wine Packagers of Australia & New Zealand

 Size Me Up is a great tool to quickly and easily work out your wine label size based on the bottle you use.

 WPANZ also have two other helpful resources; a Pressure Sensitive Label Guide (a helpful guide for designers and printers that should be used during the design and concept stage to make sure label dimensions are favourable to the bottle chosen) and neck label and tapered label templates for 750ml bottles.